-Property and other segments consist mainly of results from the property loss insurance and comprehensive homeowners' branches, where the activity from these segments accounts for 75% of all premiums in these lines of business.
+\ Property and other branches include mainly results from property loss and comprehensive homeowners insurance branches, which account for 76% of total premiums in these branches.

-Other liabilities segments consist mainly of third-party insurance and professional liability branches where the activity from these segments accounts for 77% of all premiums in these lines of business.
+\\ Other liability branches include mainly results from third-party insurance and professional liability branches, which account for 73% of total premiums in these branches.

-^{} Restated due to initial recognition of the credit segment, see also Note 4(6).
+\\\ Restated due to initial presentation of the credit segment, see also Note 4(6)